-2.1.1 Assess and Enforce Compliance and Improve Future Wildfire Mitigation Plans (WMPs)
+2.1.1 Assess Compliance and Improve Future Wildfire Mitigation Plans (WMPs)

-Energy Safety uses a dynamic approach for its WMP compliance assessments that considers completion of commitments in the WMP while also factoring in accomplishment of plan objectives and overall quality of work.
-Such an approach will help inform Energy Safety's future WMP evaluations-with the intent to drive electrical corporations' future WMPs to prioritize efforts that most effectively mitigate wildfire risk.
-It will also enable Energy Safety to keep the public informed of the progress of WMP implementation.
+Energy Safety uses a dynamic approach for its WMP compliance assessments that considers completion of commitments in the WMP while also factoring in effectiveness, accomplishment of plan objectives, and overall quality of work.
+Such an approach informs Energy Safety's assessment of the electrical corporation's performance relative to its WMP as well as evaluations of future WMPs.
+Energy Safety's intent is to drive electrical corporations' future WMPs to prioritize efforts that most effectively mitigate wildfire risk.
+These efforts will enable Energy Safety to keep the public informed of the progress of WMP implementation.

-2.1.2 Track Reduction of Risk
+2.1.2 Evaluate Reduction of Risk

-Energy Safety's primary focus is on assessing whether electrical corporations are successfully implementing their WMPs.
-However, an equally important secondary focus is tracking outcomes, through analysis of data and metrics, to determine the effectiveness of the electrical corporations' WMP implementation in reducing ignition risk and public safety power shutoff (PSPS) risk.
+Energy Safety's compliance evaluations also track outcomes, through analysis of data and metrics, to assess the effectiveness of the electrical corporations' WMP implementation in reducing ignition risk and public safety power shutoff (PSPS) risk.